frc2053/Robot2019/readme.md

 In our subsystem those functions just call the Set Method on the talon with the specified setpoint in ticks.

+## Pose Estimation (May require some background calculus knowlege)

+To do more advanced autonomous modes, we need a way of measuring where we are on the feild, to do this we need what we call Pose Estimation.
+This means that we can estimate the current "state" (meaning x, y, and yaw) of our robot using encoders.
+To do this we can use a set of equations called Forward Kinematics.
+The input to this equation is our wheel velocities, and the output is our total translational and rotational velocity vectors.
+This isn't useful by itself until we integrate those values to get position.

+Here is the specifics of how the system works.

+1. Every "tick" of the roborio (0.02 seconds), We get the distance that each wheel has traveled.
+Then add that to the old value of the distance which is the last iterations distance.
+This gives us a "delta" distance.
+We can then turn those changes in position into change in velocity by dividing by our delta time.

+2. We then pass those values into our forward kinematics equation.
+This equation for mecanum at least was found on a research paper online.
+The details of that and the derivations are over my head but it involves a lot of linear algebra haha.
+This equation outputs the global x, y and yaw velocity vectors.

+3. These global x, y and yaw vectors are then translated by the previous loops robot state.
+This gives us a position of the robot that is updated every loop.

+A lot of the math and technqiues used are borrowed from Team 2481 and 1323.
+The "math" classes are basically directly copied.

 ## Tips and Tricks learned

 ### Talon SRX Tips